brimdata/zed/zeek/type-compat.md

 ### `set`

-Because order within sets is not significant, no attempt is made by `zq` to maintain the order of `set` elements as they originally appeared in a Zeek log.
+Because order within sets is not significant, no attempt is made to maintain the order of `set` elements as they originally appeared in a Zeek log.

 ### `string`